ottok/code-org-robot/README.md

-# A robot that executes the Code.org code #
+# A cool robot inspired by and compatible with Code.org tutorials #

 ![Assembled robot](node-js-code-org-robot.jpg "Assembled Ryantek robot")

-Disclaimer: Disclaimer: Code.org is a 501(c)(3) non-profit organization ("Code.org") registered in the United States of America.
-This robot was not made by Code.org but independently by volunteers who use Code.org to teach programming to children.

 This robot is compatible with the JavaScript produced in the code editor at [Code.org](http://code.org/) and in general can be compatible with any code produced with the Google [Blockly](https://developers.google.com/blockly/) code editor.